If you’re curious about a Pug-Husky mix (otherwise known as a “Hug”), you’ve come to the right place.

-In the past several decade, many new “designer dogs” have become quite popular.
+Over the past several decades, many new “designer dog breeds” have become quite popular.

-One of these breeds is the “Hug“… a mix between a Pug and Husky.
+One of these breeds is known as the “Hug”… which is a mix between a Pug and Husky.

-To put it bluntly, a “designer” dog breed isn’t actually a dog breed at all.
+A “designer” dog breed isn’t actually a traditional dog breed at all.

-The fad started in the 1980s when a man named Wally Conron bred a Labrador to a Standard Poodle.
+The phenomenon originally started in the 1980s when a man named Wally Conron bred a Labrador to a Standard Poodle.

 He did this because he wanted a large dog that wouldn’t trigger his allergies.